-IFRS 9.B4.1.1-
+NZ IFRS 9.B4.1.1-B4.1.2, Insights 7.4.70.30

-The objective of the entity's business model is not based on management's intentions with respect to an individual instrument, but rather is determined at a higher level of aggregation.
+- The objective of the entity's business model is not based on management's intentions with respect to an individual instrument, but rather is determined at a higher level of aggregation.
 The assessment needs to reflect the way that an entity manages its business or businesses.
-A single reporting entity may have more than one business model for managing its financial instruments.
+A single reporting entity may have more than one business model for managing its financial instruments. - Insights 7.4.110.50 - NZ IFRS 9 does not provide specific guidance for business model assessment related to portfolios of financial assets for which the entity's objectives include transfers of financial assets to third parties in transactions that do not qualify for derecognition.
+In our view, whether such a portfolio is considered consistent with a held-to-collect business model depends on the circumstances.